 Do Calatheas Need A Lot of Water?

-Calathea plants don’t need a lot of water but they do need water on a regular basis.
+Calathea plants don’t need a lot of water but they do need water on a regular basis to avoid dying.
 In fact, excess water can damage a healthy plant easily.
 Root rot, fungus gnats, and yellow leaves are some of the issues that can arise if calatheas are watered too much.

 - Calatheas need regular watering but not a lot of water at once.